Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Main results

-\begin{corollary} Under the specific choice of $[\Z^k,\widetilde{\Z}^k]$ in equations (5) and (6) as in and the choice of $W$ as in equation (7), we have that the \textit{GS knockoff} procedure controls the modified group FDR and the \textit{GS knockoff}+ procedure controls the group FDR as defined in \eqref{eqn:mfdr}. \end{corollary}
+\begin{corollary} Under the specific choice of $[\Z^k,\widetilde{\Z}^k]$ in equations (5) and (6), and the choice of $W$ as in equation (7), we have that the \textit{GS knockoff} procedure controls the modified group FDR and the \textit{GS knockoff}+ procedure controls the group FDR as defined in \eqref{eqn:mfdr}. \end{corollary} The proof of Corollary \ref{cor1} is in Web Appendix C.